mbloch/mapshaper/docs/guides/expressions.html.md

 # JavaScript expressions

 Many Mapshaper commands take a **JS expression** as an argument or option.
-Expressions let you read and write per-feature attributes, derive new fields, filter records, sort, generate templated commands, and inspect layer-level metadata.
+Expressions let you filter features, derive new fields, calculate summary statistics, control style attributes and much more.
 The expression language is standard JavaScript, and the variables available inside expressions — field names, `this`, `d`, helper functions — are consistent across most commands.

 ```bash
 mapshaper counties.shp \